SpaceVim/SpaceVim/docs/layers.md

 ### Disable layers

-Some layers are enabled by defalut, here is an example for disable `shell` layer:
+Some layers are enabled by default, here is an example for disable `shell` layer:

 ```toml
 [[layers]]